Holiday lights brighten towns across Kansas

 WICHITA, Kan.
 (KSNW) – Christmas light displays are a fun, inexpensive way to enjoy the holiday season.
-Click the map to find some fun, free ones near you.
+Click the map to find some fun ones near you.
 Submit more locations for us to include by clicking Connect3Now.

 Click here to open the map on your smart phone.